SapienzaInteractiveGraphicsCourse/finalproject-johnnymd_ig_project_eq/README.md

 ### The Renderer

 The renderer is responsible to update the objects properties and positions in the scene at each frame, taking the passed time in consideration, under certain conditions (`analyser`  availability,  conditions over data objects (`tdd` and `ftt`)).

+Note that some of the properties a updated out of the renderer when some events occurs and are managed by certain handlers.
+This is the case of the  *Control Panel GUI*  components.

 .	.	.